superexboom/Borderlands4-SaveEditor/README.md

 ### Notes
 - Please do not use modified illegal items in online multiplayer to ruin other players' experience.
 - This software is completely free.
 Do NOT pay for it.

 ---

+### System Requirements
+- **Windows 10** or later (64-bit)
+- No additional runtime installation required for pre-compiled releases

+---

+### Troubleshooting

+#### "The ordinal XXX could not be located in dynamic link library" Error
+If you encounter this error when launching the application:

+1. **Verify File Integrity**: Ensure the file size matches the official release (~70MB+).
+If significantly smaller, re-download from the official source.
+2. **Disable Antivirus Temporarily**: Some antivirus software may modify or quarantine parts of the executable.
+3. **Install Visual C++ Redistributable**: Download and install [Microsoft Visual C++ Redistributable 2022 (x64)](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+4. **Run as Administrator**: Right-click the executable and select "Run as administrator".
+5. **Windows 7/8 Users**: This application is designed for Windows 10+.
+Older Windows versions may lack required system components.

+---